-Welcome to our hen-cyclopedia of egg alternatives suitable for vegans!
+Welcome to our hen-cyclopedia of egg substitutes suitable for vegans!

 Whether you want scrambled, fried, boiled, egg white replacers, omelette, runny yolks, entire egg replacers for baking, or even just egg-flavoured seasoning, vegans have cracked it.

 Use the navigation panel on the left to skip to your desired section or keep scrolling for our list of favourite vegan egg substitutes.

 Absolutely!
 Depending on your needs, there are a variety of egg substitutes for vegans.